Nature Guard Logo

 1. Marigolds: The strong scent of marigolds is known to repel snakes.
 Planting marigolds around your property or garden can create a barrier that snakes are less likely to cross.
 Additionally, marigolds add a splash of color to your outdoor space, making it both functional and visually appealing.

-2. Lemongrass: This fragrant grass is not only used in cooking but also acts as a natural snake repellent.
+2. Lemongrass: This fragrant grass is not only used in cooking but also acts as a natural repellent.
 The strong smell of lemongrass essential oil can deter snakes from entering your property.
 Planting lemongrass or using its essential oil in and around your home can help keep snakes at bay.

 4. Clove oil: The scent of clove oil is highly disliked by snakes, making it an effective natural repellent.
 Mixing a few drops of clove oil with water and spraying it around your property can help discourage snakes from entering.
 Additionally, clove oil has a pleasant aroma, which adds a refreshing scent to your surroundings.